USS Skipjack (SS-184): Tenth War Patrol

 Following repairs, Skipjack participated in performance tests on new torpedoes in cold water off the Pribilof Islands until 17 April and then headed for the Mare Island Navy Yard and overhaul.
 After returning to Pearl Harbor, Skipjack got underway for her tenth and final war patrol, conducted in the Kuril Islands area.
 During this patrol, she damaged an enemy auxiliary and attacked a Japanese destroyer without success.

 Late war

 On 11 December 1944, she returned to Midway Island and then continued on to Ulithi.
 She then sailed to Pearl Harbor for refit, and got underway on 1 June 1945 for New London, Connecticut, and duty training submarine school students.

 Fate

 Skipjack was later sunk as a target vessel in the second atomic bomb test at Bikini Atoll in July 1946 and was later raised and towed to Mare Island.
-On 11 August 1948, she was again sunk as a target off the coast of California by aircraft rockets.
+On 11 August 1948, she was again sunk as a target by aircraft rockets off the coast of California.
 Her name was stricken from the Naval Vessel Register on 13 September 1948.